-- Long-run inflation disagreement: measured as the interquartile range of five- to ten-year-ahead inflation expectations, as reported by the Michigan Survey of Consumers.43 - Six-month realized daily volatility of the on-the-run tenyear Treasury yield: a proxy for interest rate uncertainty.
-We use this instead of option-implied volatility because it is available over a longer period.44
+- Unemployment gap: measured as the difference between the unemployment rate and the Congressional Budget Office's estimate of the natural rate of unemployment. - Core CPI inflation: a second measure of the macroeconomic state, the 12-month change in core CPI, may also proxy for inflation uncertainty.37 - Long-run inflation disagreement: measured as the interquartile range of 5- to 10-year ahead inflation expectations, as reported by the Michigan Survey of Consumers.38 - 6-month realized daily volatility of the on-the-run 10-year Treasury yield: a proxy for interest rate uncertainty.
+We use this instead of option-implied volatility because it is available over a longer period.39

-To capture the effects of changes in the net public sector supply of longer term debt securities, we use the following time series, each of which is expressed as a percentage of nominal GDP:
+To capture the effects of changes in the net public-sector supply of longer-term debt securities, we use the following time series, each of which is expressed as a percent of nominal GDP: